Code-Institute-Submissions/soundkissstudio/README.md

 ### Colors

 I therefore decided on keeping my design clean and concise.
-I decided black and white text and plain backgrounds would provide good contrast to the images and media I would present.
+I decided black and white text and plain backgrounds as shown on my wireframes would provide good contrast to the images and media I would present.

 Favouring opacity changes to show clickable content, I used Cornflower Blue (#6495e) paired with a tetradic pallette related medium Aquamarine (#64edbc) for hover class icons on the about page.